www-splitcells-net/net.splitcells.network/CONTRIBUTING.md

 ## Building the Project

-Java 11, Maven, Python 3 and Bash is required in order to build this project.
+Java 11 (AdoptOpenJDK is preferred), Maven, Python 3 and Bash is required in order to build this project.
 Execute `./bin/build`, that's it. ✨

 ## Browsing Repository in Browser